Navigating the Perpetual Conflict: Strategies for Finding Peace

 All conflicts are not the same.
 Some disputes truly cannot be resolved.
 So now what?

-John Gottman's research indicates that nearly 70% of conflict in a romantic relationship is perpetual, meaning we cannot find a final resolution.
-You know, those conflicts in your life keep coming up repeatedly, and you feel like you want to scream—Why can't we just put this to rest already?
+You are not a failure because resolution escapes your partnership.
+John Gottman's research indicates that nearly 70% of conflict in a romantic relationship is perpetual, meaning it cannot be fully resolved where everyone is satisfied and no one feels compromised.
+You know, those conflicts in your life that keep coming up repeatedly, and you feel like you want to scream—Why can’t we just put this to rest already?
 That's the conflict we are talking about.

-People don't change their values or their personality easily.
 Staying in perpetual conflict is exhausting, so we want to clean it up quickly.
 When asking someone to change something innate to their core being, remain open-minded.
 One way a romantic partnership becomes healthy is by allowing the other person to be authentically who they are while encouraging growth.
 We continue to grow in our abilities to deal with differences.
-No one likes to be in disagreements, yet they are necessary for building a relationship.
+No one likes disagreements, yet they are necessary for building a healthy relationship.

-(NOTE-In no way am I saying you should tolerate abuse or someone who continually discounts your needs.
+(NOTE: In no way am I saying you should tolerate abuse or someone who continually discounts your needs.
 Any form of abuse, emotional, psychological, or physical, needs immediate action to resolve.
 These actions could include therapy, education, and ending the relationship.)

 So, how do you manage perpetual conflict rather than resolve it?

 Manage your language and your approach to conflict.
 (Healthy conflict does not include yelling, name-calling, accusations, violence, stonewalling, silent treatments, manipulation, or anything other than integrity and empathy.
-And It may consist of emotional dialogue.)
+And it may consist of emotional dialogue.)

 Understand that it's perpetual.
 If you've had the same disagreement more than twice, name it.